 Introduction to Credit Risk Modeling

 Risk modeling is an essential cornerstone of the lending process.
-There are a few different ways to generate a risk model that will help guide your loan process and help prevent losses for unpaid loans.
-Every credit risk model will have its own strengths and weaknesses, therefore it is critical to develop a suitable model to match your lending program style.
+There are a few different ways to generate a risk model to help guide your loan process and help prevent losses for unpaid loans.
+Every credit risk model will have its own strengths and weaknesses.
+Therefore, developing a suitable model to match your lending program style is critical.

-Credit risk models must be followed carefully, and when they are implemented correctly, they can prevent a multitude of issues with loan default and the resulting damage to an individual’s financial credit.
-You have a responsibility to help your customers stay within their financial means, and as a financial institution, you want to be sure that you are funding loans that can be serviced correctly and without issue.
+Credit risk models must be followed carefully.
+When implemented correctly, they can prevent many issues with loan default and damage to an individual’s financial credit.
+You have a responsibility to help your customers stay within their financial means.
+As a financial institution, you want to be sure you are funding loans that can be serviced correctly and without issue.

-Over the past two years, many financial lending institutions have been operating in the dark, or taking a wait-and-see approach to lending, especially when came to non-prime borrowers.
-This is due to a variety of factors that have upstaged the economy, sending it on a rollercoaster ride of ups and downs over the past 24 months.
-Concerns surrounding COVID-19, supply chain disruptions, increasing inflation rates, war excursions, and other elements, it has been difficult to make precise forecasting on long-term patterns, as well as case-by-case credit borrowers.
+Over the past two years, many financial lending institutions have been operating in the dark or taking a wait-and-see approach to lending, especially for non-prime borrowers.
+This is due to various factors that have upstaged the economy, sending it on a rollercoaster ride of ups and downs over the past 24 months.
+With concerns surrounding COVID-19, supply chain disruptions, increasing inflation rates, war excursions, and other elements, it has been difficult to forecast long-term patterns and case-by-case credit borrowers precisely.

 While this strong credit performance is encouraging, financial institutions need to remain sensitive to their risk models as miscalculations and market drops could loom.

 Read on for an introduction to credit risk modeling.